 By choosing to stay immersed in our online life, we can sometimes miss important events and milestones in our offline life.
 This may be especially true of parents, who may end up missing key milestones in their children’s lives.

 What’s more, this can make us more detached from people in our lives.
 Because the time we spend online is the time we don’t get to invest in nurturing our ties with real-life friends and family.

 5. Reduces Productivity And Focus

 Spending long periods of time on social media can lead us to become less productive.
-Not only is it time-consuming to spend time on social media, it can also be emotionally and mentally draining.
+Not only is it time-consuming to spend time on social media, but it can also be emotionally and mentally draining.

 As such, when we disconnect from social media, we may find it harder to be productive and focused.

-Similarly, it can lead to poor performance at work and academics.
+Similarly, it can lead to poor performance at work and in academics.
 Because the time we spend online is the time we neglect our study or work responsibilities.